'All That Remains Of My Friend's Arm Is His Index Finger': AMU Students Recount Night Of Horror

 The college authorities maintained that the forces only pushed the students back inside.
 However, at 8:45 pm, when the external elements began to ‘incite’ the crowd to aggress further, the police entered the campus and began to repress their outrage with whatever means they deemed right.

-“The security personnel outside were worried about damage to the university’s property and hence, to mitigate such losses, they entered AMU”, Khan told The Logical Indian.
+“The security personnel outside were worried about damage to the university’s property and hence, to mitigate such losses, they entered AMU”, Khan said.

+All the action from the forces was towards controlling the situation but ironically, things became unmanageable when the RAF combined with the state police clashed with the protesting students.

-“The fighting went on for 3-4 hours that evening and at 12:30 am, the protesting students went back to their respective homes and hostel rooms”, he said.
+“The fighting went on for 3-4 hours that evening and at 12:30 am, the protesting students went back to their respective homes and hostel rooms.”

 Students Narrate Horror: Targeted, Bashed, Battered